diegopau/chattyhive-blog/config/public/wp-content/plugins/xili-language/readme.txt

 == Screenshots ==

-1. an example of wp-content/themes folder and his languages sub-folder.
+01. An example of wp-content/themes folder and his languages sub-folder containing mo and po files.
-2. Source coding extract with 'international' text in 'xiliphone' theme.
+02. Source coding extract with 'international' text in 'xiliphone' theme.
-3. The plugin settings UI - first tab: the languages list and edit form to add or edit.
+03. The plugin settings UI - first tab: the languages list and edit form to add or edit.
-4. The plugin settings UI - second tab: Settings of front-end and languages behaviour.
+04. The plugin settings UI - second tab: Settings of front side (front-end) and languages behaviour.
-5. The plugin settings UI - third tab: Settings for navigation menus and experts.
+05. The plugin settings UI - third tab: Settings for navigation menus and experts.
-6. The language dashboard in post writting UI under the content textarea.
+06. The language dashboard in post writting UI under the content textarea.
 For more infos and how to, visit the [wiki website](http://wiki.xiligroup.org/index.php/Xili-language_v2.5#Getting_started_:_linking_posts_with_different_language).
-7. List of posts with language column and infos about linked posts.
+07. List of posts with language column and infos about linked posts.
 For more infos and how to, visit the [wiki website](http://wiki.xiligroup.org/index.php/Xili-language_v2.5).
-8. Dashboard: Posts edit list with language sub-selection, quick edit and bulk edit available.
+08. Dashboard: Posts edit list with language sub-selection, quick edit and bulk edit available.
-9. Tab in settings to manage language files.
+09. Tab in settings to manage language files.
 10. xili-tidy-tags: Admin Tools UI - see this compatible plugin to group tags according languages.
 11. xili-language widget: Admin widgets UI - since 0.9.9.6, "multiple" languages list widget.
 12. xili-language: Widget to display recent posts in choosen target language.
 13. Blogroll and bookmarks taxonomies and language sub-selection.
 14. Since 2.2.0, new xili-language trilogy menu in admin bar menu to group main settings for multilingual website.
+15. Since 2.12.0, Authoring settings (Custom post types, bookmarks) (rules propagation of post features) when creating translated posts are ajustable through the 5th settings tab.

 == Changelog ==

+= version 2.16.1 (2014-12-21) =
+* fixes find_files if no wp-content/languages/themes

+= version 2.16.0 (2014-12-18) =
+* ready for Twenty Fifteen and 4.1 Dinah, see [multilingual child theme named twentyfifteen-xili](http://2015.extend.xiligroup.org) !
+* now search also parent mo files in WP_LANG_DIR/themes if not in theme folder = version 2.15.4 (2014-12-16) =
+* ready for twentyfifteen and 4.1-RC1
+* fixes links rights
+* new filters for description (nav menu of Twenty Fifteen new bundled theme)

+= version 2.15.3 (2014-11-17) =
+* ready for WP 4.1 beta1 and Twenty Fifteen new bundled theme

+= version 2.15.2 (2014-09-08) =
+* change WP_LANG constant to get_WPLANG() to be compatible with WPLANG option since WP 4.0 (and obsolete constant)
+* fixes bbPress compatibility
+= version 2.15.1 (2014-08-24) =
+* params in add_theme_support ( 'custom_xili_flag', $args ) - possible default flags in theme (see twentythirteen-xili as example) - Default flags provided in bundled child theme came from [famfamfam](http://www.famfamfam.com/lab/icons/flags/)
+* improved get_listlanguages() function

+= Version 2.15.0 (2014-07-27) =
+* new way to use flag in language list (switcher) style new 'current_theme_supports' named 'custom_xili_flag' (automatically set for 5 bundled themes like 2014)
+* new shortcode xili-flag (url of custom flag) `[xili-flag lang='fr_FR']` returns url of french flag = Version 2.14.1 (2014-06-15) =
+* settings news pointer, css improved
+* add debug options
+* fixes xili-findposts.js (WP 3.9 broken)

+= Version 2.14.0 (2014-06-10) =
+* Richer ways to manage plugin terms translations,
+* permalinks class improved for CPT and CT,
+* new shortcode `[xili-show-if lang=fr_FR ]contenu de la page boutique multilingue[/xili-show-if]` - content displayed if lang = current language...

+= Version 2.13.2 b (2014-06-02) =
+* fixes settings for new CPT, authorized_custom_post_type fixed
+* better selector (msgid for XD), XD again in bar admin,
+* widget language file merged in main file of plugin

+= Version 2.13.1 (2014-05-28) =
+* fixes theme customize broken,
+* issue fixed with xx-YY.mo file if no child

+= Version 2.13.0 (2014-05-26) =
+* xml import improved,
+* GlotPress importation improved.

+= Version 2.12.1 (2014-05-16) =
+* improved choice in parent/child .mo files priority,
+* try to search local-xx_YY in wp-content/languages/themes (WP_LANG_DIR)
+* improved *All content* xml export for all authorized CPTs.

+= Version 2.12.0 (2014-05-12) =
+* 2nd tab in settings UI reorganized to adjust front side (visitor side).
+* 5th tab to set dashboard side (authoring and various technical settings).
+* includes authoring propagate options *previously available only in theme's class* (see new 5th tab in settings UI).
+* WARNING : users of child theme examples (bundled series like twentyten to twentyfourteen-xili) must update and use latest releases now available in [github](https://github.com/dev-xiligroup?tab=repositories) - *backup before langs subfolder to keep previous translations* -
+* widgets adapted for theme customize appearance screen (WP 3.9+).
+* fixes - returns from developers and webmasters are welcome.
+* code cleanup.
+* tested with WP 3.9.1

+= Version 2.11.3 (2014-04-21) =
+* minor fixes - style improved in translations metabox = Version 2.11.2 (2014-04-13) =
+* more tests with 3.9
+* accurate counter for CPT
+* improving nav menu classes assignation with _wp_menu_item_classes_by_context - ancestor and parent class are now available in menus insertion point results
 = Version 2.11.1 (2014-03-17) =
 * add filter to enable Featured_Content class of current theme and disable Featured_Content class of JetPack.
 * improved languages list for post_format and date (permalinks option - donators)